Fellow Development Program

 International Seminar

 Self Graduate Fellows travel together abroad for a customized international seminar.
 This seminar is held every other year; fellows participate in their second or third year in the fellowship, alternating from the Government and Science Policy Seminar in D.C.
 The seminar typically takes place in May, immediately following commencement.
 Both outbound training and the seminar provide a cross-cultural context for the fellows, providing skills in traveling, presenting, and networking abroad.
 Through tours and speakers, fellows learn about the unique structures of the host country’s academia, industries, and government, as well as regional history.
 Through a poster presentation, the fellows gain an opportunity to practice communicating their research to an international audience.
-The 2024 International Seminar will visit Paris, France; Brussels, Belgium; and Darmstadt, Germany.
+The 2024 International Seminar visited Paris, France; Brussels, Belgium; and Darmstadt, Germany.
 Future international site locations may vary.
+The next Self Graduate Fellowship International seminar will be in May 2026.

 Symposium